Rail transport in Northamptonshire

 Rail transport in Northamptonshire forms an essential part of Northamptonshire's transport infrastructure and contributes to the broader rail network of Great Britain.
-Located in the South Midlands, Northamptonshire has long served as a corridor for north–south rail travel, linking London to key urban centres further north.
-Despite the county’s modest rail coverage today, it has a rich railway history shaped by early industrial growth, national transport policy, and recent efforts for expansion.
+Located in the South Midlands, Northamptonshire has long served as a corridor for north–south rail travel, linking London to urban centres in the north.
+Despite the county's modest rail coverage today, it has a rich railway history shaped by industrial growth.

 Railway development in Northamptonshire began in the 1840s with the arrival of the London and Birmingham Railway, a major component of what would become the West Coast Main Line.
 The county was soon crisscrossed by a number of branch lines and secondary routes built by competing railway companies, including the Midland Railway, the Great Northern Railway, and the Great Central Railway.
-These lines provided vital connections to rural communities, local industries, market towns, and freight traffic throughout the 19th and early 20th centuries.

 However, the latter half of the 20th century saw a sharp decline in local rail services.
-As part of the Beeching cuts of the 1960s, many of Northamptonshire’s stations and lines were deemed unprofitable and closed.
+As part of the Beeching axe of the 1960s, the vast majority of Northamptonshire's stations and lines were deemed unprofitable and closed.
 From a historical total of 92 stations, the county today is served by just six on the national rail network.
 Many former lines have since been dismantled, repurposed as footpaths or cycleways, or remain disused.

 Today, railway infrastructure in Northamptonshire is maintained by Network Rail, with services being operated by several Train Operating Companies.
 Services are concentrated along key intercity routes and commuter corridors, with main stations at Northampton, Wellingborough, and Kettering.